morningconsult/docker-credential-vault-login/README.md

 # Docker Credential Helper for Vault-stored Credentials

 This program is a [Docker credential helper](https://github.com/docker/docker-credential-helpers) for the Docker daemon.
-It automatically retrieves Docker credentials stored in [Vault](https://www.vaultproject.io/) and uses them to login to your Docker registry when you call `docker pull`.
+It automatically retrieves Docker credentials stored in [Vault](https://www.vaultproject.io/) and uses them to log in to your Docker registry when you call `docker pull`.

 ## Prerequisites